Part 3: Guidance on completing the consent form template

 "There are no known harms associated with your participation in this research.
 If potential harms are discovered, you will be informed as soon as possible."

-The consent information should outline potential benefits to participants in the study, including relevant information about the nature of the potential benefit(s), their importance, and the probability that the potential benefits will occur.
-Note that payments to participants (generally as reimbursement for expenses) should not be regarded as potential benefits from the study in view of the ethical consideration that payments may cause participants to undertake more risks than they would voluntarily consider.
+The consent information should outline potential benefits to subjects in the study, including relevant information about the nature of the potential benefit(s), their importance, and the probability that the potential benefits will occur.
+Note that payments to subjects (generally as reimbursement for expenses) should not be regarded as potential benefits from the study in view of the ethical consideration that payments may cause subjects to undertake more risks than they would voluntarily consider.
 Payments and re-imbursement are addressed below.

 Because of the uncertainties inherent in predicting outcomes of studies, especially at the forefront of knowledge, care should be taken not to over-state the potentials for benefits.